 In this review

-- 1Verdict - currently readingThe e-tron is Audi’s first all-electric production car, but it excels with a fantastic blend of performance, comfort and refinement
+- 1Verdict - currently readingAs Audi’s first all-electric production car, the e-tron offers superb performance, comfort and refinement

 - 5Practicality, comfort and boot spaceThe Audi e-tron is a spacious and comfortable family SUV, but there’s no seven-seat option